maxdug/maxdug.github.io/ethos/index.md

         * Happiness from outcomes is like relying on medication to manage pain, while happiness from knowing you are acting within your beliefs is like feeling good because your treated the underlying issue causing pain.
 Achievements give you hits of happiness, but can also have withdrawal.
 This dependency limits your freedom.
         * Happiness can be grown, nourished and protected.
         * This is not just self confidence, it's not a belief in your skills, it's a beliefe in your value.
+        * Core skill is abililitiy to reframe life in a positive light

 3. **Help others**
     * Sometimes not doing this would interfer with our default happiness / self worth and therefore some level of sacrifice is required